 - Individual booth security.

 The exhibitor service kit will be available by September 1 so that you may order any booth furnishings and other needs.

 What are the set-up and tear-down times?

 - Bulk space/rig move-in will take place on Monday, December 5.
 Exhibitors with rigs and bulk spaces will be assigned specific move-in periods based on their location in the hall.
+Click here to view the load in Target Plan.
 Please be sure to read the important information below regarding union rules and material handling.

 - General exhibitor move-in: